Pinafore/nlp-hw/project/README.md

 Competition
 ==================

-We will use Dynabech website (https://dynabench.org/tasks/qa).
-If you remember the past workshop about Dynabench submission, this is the way to do it.
-The specific task name is "Grounded QA".
-Here, with the help of the video tutorial, you submit your QA model and assess how your QA model did compared to others.
-The assessment will take place by testing your QA model on several QA test datasets and the results of yours and your competitors will be visible on the leaderboard.
-Your goal is to rank the highest in terms of expected wins: you buzz in with probability proportional to your confidence, and if you're more right than the competition, you win.
+We will use HuggingFace's leaderboard (https://huggingface.co/spaces/umdclip/grounded_qa_leaderboard).
+Here, you submit your QA model and assess how your QA model did compared to others.
+The assessment will take place by testing your QA model on *different* data than what we'll use for the final session.
+Your score will be visible on the leaderboard.
+Your goal is to rank the highest in terms of the [Buzz confidence](https://docs.google.com/document/d/1IgGSngNlIv5ZvcTh2_3kJqQKdcKDgz41qDZtWDWkY3k/edit?usp=sharing): you want to have high confidence when you're right and low confidence when you're wrong.

 Writing Questions
 ==================